JoshCheek/how-to-test/Readme.md

 3. Now describe the different things it needs to do in human words.
 Write these down in comments.
 4. Turn the example into a test by using `assert_equals` everywhere you expected something.
 5. Turn each description into a unit test by placing underscores where the spaces are.
 Skip all of these by default.
+6. Predict what the error / failure will be, or whether the test will pass.
-6. Run the test, see how far you get along the acceptance test.
+7. Run the test, see how far you get along the acceptance test.
 Now go work on the unit test for this behaviour.
    * If you discover new things that the code needs to do, you can add more unit tests.
    * If you discover that it doesn't need to do one of these things, you can delete the unit test.
-7. As you make your way through the acceptance test, you should wind up writing most/all of the unit tests, and the code to make them pass.
+8. As you make your way through the acceptance test, you should wind up writing most/all of the unit tests, and the code to make them pass.
-8. After your acceptance test passes, you may have some unit tests left over, go ahead and write the tests now, and then write the code that makes them work.
+9. After your acceptance test passes, you may have some unit tests left over, go ahead and write the tests now, and then write the code that makes them work.

 Watch me build a calculator in this way
 ---------------------------------------